Maxlego08/Authme/README.md

 * Password hashed in SHA512 with a different salt per user
 * Custom inventory to register, login, confirm your email
 * Verification and notification by mail
-* User limitation system by ip address
+* User limitation system by ip and mac address
 * Only works for servers modded in 1.7.10

 # Commandes